 Final papers for junior seminars are due the second day of reading period.
 This is a University deadline.
 Late work cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean.
 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
 Waivers require approval of the seminar instructor and the departmental representative.

-Spring semester junior year, independent work consists of writing a junior paper, an essay on a philosophical topic, normally amounting to at least 5,000 words (about 20 pages), written under the supervision of a faculty advisor.
+Spring semester junior year, independent work consists of writing a junior paper, an essay on a philosophical topic, normally amounting to at least 5,000 words (about 20 pages), written under the supervision of a faculty adviser.

-On the one hand, any member of the department faculty is eligible to advise a junior paper if willing to do so, except that a student may not have the same advisor for both semesters' junior independent work (fall seminar and spring paper).
-Students may find advisors on their own, by agreement with some member of the faculty.
+On the one hand, any member of the department faculty is eligible to advise a junior paper if willing to do so, except that a student may not have the same adviser for both semesters' junior independent work (fall seminar and spring paper).
+Students may find advisers on their own, by agreement with some member of the faculty.
 On the other hand, certain faculty are assigned by the chair of the department special responsibility for supervision of undergraduate independent work and constitute the Senior Thesis/Junior Paper Advising Panel.
-Students who do not find advisors on their own are assigned advisors from this panel by the departmental representative.
+Students who do not find advisers on their own are assigned advisers from this panel by the departmental representative.
 By the end of the second week of classes spring semester, every junior should submit to the departmental representative either confirmation of an agreement about advising with some one member of the faculty, or else a list of several members of the panel by whom the student would be willing to be advised.
-Notice of advisor assignments will be posted early the next week of classes.
+Notice of adviser assignments will be posted early the next week of classes.